 - Humulene terpene profile – Similar to hops or coriander aroma, this terpene fights inflammation, cancerous cells, and bacteria, while also diminishing appetite.

 - Terpinolene terpene profile – Found in apples, cumin, tea-tree, and lilacs, this woody, smoky aroma fights insomnia, fungus, and bacteria.

 - Camphene terpene profile – Found in essential oils, Camphere provides antioxidant effects and shows promise for pain relief.

 - Phytol terpene profile – This subtle aroma is also found in aged green tea, and aids with sleep.

 - Bisbolol terpene profile – With a citric, floral aroma, this terpene has been used in cosmetics for its anti-irritant, anti-inflammatory, and anti-microbial properties.

-Currently, cannabis cultivators are in the process of mapping out all the different strains.
-Once all the strain mapping is completed, they can begin to breed plants to produce greater amounts of certain terpenes, which will increase the beneficial effects of their products and reduce the likelihood of unwanted side effects.
+Most cannabis cultivators begin by mapping out different strains in order to breed plants that produce greater amounts of specific terpenes, which increases the beneficial effects of their products and reduce the likelihood of unwanted side effects.

 Additional “Cannabis Terpenes Testing” resources:

 - Leafly, What are Cannabis Terpenes, and How Do They Affect You? https://www.leafly.com/news/cannabis-101/infographic-what-are-cannabis-terpenes-and-how-do-they-affect-you